 Program designed for working professionals

 Provides knowledge and skills to become a Board Certified Behavior Analyst

 Learn from the best

 Meet the Faculty

-Dr. Rosado is Clinical Assistant Professor and Program Director of the Behavior Analysis Program at Truman University.
-He is Board Certified Behavior Analyst at the doctoral level and has been practicing behavior analysis for over 10 years.
+Dr. Rosado is a Clinical Assistant Professor and the Program Director of the Behavior Analysis Program at Truman University.
+He is a Board Certified Behavior Analyst at the doctoral level and has been practicing behavior analysis for over 10 years.
 His areas of specialty include treatment for individuals with Autism and Developmental Disabilities, assessment and treatment of challenging behavior, and health, exercise, and wellness.
 Dr. Rosado is actively involved in research and has presented at various regional and national conferences.
 He is a member of several professional organizations and routinely serves as a Subject Matter Expert for the Behavior Analyst Certification Board.